hrvthzslt/personal-site/content/posts/one-polymorphic-executable-multiple-commands/index.md

 }
 ```

-Yes, this is is a "command bus", you cannot stop me!
+Yes, this is a "command bus", you cannot stop me!
 And there is nothing in the world that a condition cannot solve.

-You as a very perceptive reader may have noticed, that the commands used the same options.
+As a very perceptive reader, you may have noticed that the commands use the same options.
 Since we have one source, option parsing is also unified.
-Since options are affecting printing out results, that is unified as well.
+Because options affect how results are printed, that is unified as well.

-This was the most fun in recent time I had with my mini projects.
-For more explanation, you check my attempt at **C** programming: [SysPerc](https://github.com/hrvthzslt/sysperc).
+This was the most fun I have had with my mini projects in recent times.
+For more explanation, check my attempt at **C** programming: [SysPerc](https://github.com/hrvthzslt/sysperc).

 And as always, keep _computering™_!